gennadiy-gaysha/portfolio_project_1/README.md

 ### Cars For Rent Page

-- Comprise a form for customers which intend to rent a car.
+- Comprises a form for customers who intend to rent a car.
-- There are several mandatory and intuitively obvious fields that user have to fill in to book a car.
+- There are several mandatory and intuitively obvious fields that users have to fill in to book a car.

 ![Rent a Car](assets/img/media/rent-page.png)

 ### Cars For Lease Page

-- Comprise a form for customers which intend to lease a car.
+- Comprises a form for customers who intend to lease a car.
-- There are several mandatory and intuitively obvious fields that user have to fill in to get lease proposal.
+- There are several mandatory and intuitively obvious fields that users have to fill in to get lease proposal.

 ![Lease a Car](assets/img/media/lease-page.png)